rdenadai/rdenadai.com.br/static/pages/essays/21/README.md

-## What to Expect in 2025: My Take on some Tech Trends

 This is my take on what to expect for 2025.
 Keep in mind that this is my personal opinion, based on possibilities and trends that I’ve been following closely (or lately).
 Let’s dive into some of the key areas I believe will shape the tech landscape next year.

 <audio controls>